Cracks in the U.S. economy: Job growth slows 75% from a year ago

 Loading...

-This weak jobs report comes after President Trump abruptly fired the Labor Department official who oversaw the employment data after a similarly disappointing report a month ago.
+The monthly employment report is the latest sign of weakness in the job market.
+It comes after President Trump abruptly fired the Labor Department official who oversaw the jobs data after a similarly disappointing report a month ago.

-Separately, the Labor Department reported that for the first time in more than four years, there are more people looking for work than there are job openings.
+For the first time in more than four years, there are more people looking for work in the U.S. than there are job openings.

+Factories and construction companies continued to cut workers in August, while a modest increase in health care jobs was partially offset by continued cuts in the federal workforce.
+The federal government has shed some 97,000 jobs since the beginning of the year, and government payrolls are expected to shrink further in the coming months when severance payments to employees who took buyouts end.

 Weakness in the job market is likely to prompt the Federal Reserve to lower interest rates when policymakers meet later this month.
 Investors widely expect the Fed to cut its benchmark rate by a quarter percentage point.